 Butter pecan ice cream muffins have the popular butter pecan ice cream mixed directly into the batter.
-Bake up these muffins and serve them up for breakfast or even a dessert.
+Bake up these muffins and serve them for breakfast or dessert.

 Butter Pecan Ice Cream Muffin Ingredients

 Don’t have oat flour?
 Make your own by blending old-fashioned oats in a blender or food processor until they reach a fine consistency.